dexter-xD/blink/README.md

 ### 2. If-Else Conditions

-The server can handle if-else statements within templates.
+Blink can handle if-else statements within templates.
 Use the following syntax:

 ```
 {% if condition %}